What Is a Dead Pixel?

 What Does a Dead Pixel Look Like?

-These three terms are often used interchangeably, but they describe different defects with different causes and different chances of recovery.
+These terms are often confused but describe different defects with different outcomes.

-AppearanceAlways blackFixed color (red, green, blue, or white)Bright dot in camera images
+AppearanceAlways blackFixed color — red, green, blue, or white

 Dead pixel: No electrical signal reaches the pixel.
-It stays dark on every background color.
+It stays dark on every background color and cannot be turned on by any software method.

 What Causes Dead Pixels?

-2. Physical damage — Pressure, impact, or flexing the panel can damage the transistor layer and kill nearby pixels.
+Physical damage — Pressure, impact, or flexing the panel damages the transistor layer and can kill nearby pixels.

-3. Heat damage — Sustained exposure to high temperatures degrades transistor materials and leads to pixel failure over time.
+Heat damage — Sustained high temperatures degrade transistor materials over time.

-4. Age and natural wear — Transistors degrade naturally over many years.
-High-brightness use accelerates degradation on OLED panels.
+Age and wear — Transistors degrade naturally over years of use.
+Sustained high brightness accelerates degradation on OLED panels.

 For a complete breakdown, see the dead pixel causes guide.